 If there is a file with attribute

-timestamps file is an exception to the rule that all files representing a continuous timeseries object must have one row per sample, as it will often have substantially less.
-An evenly-sampled recording, for example, could have just two timestamps, giving the times of the first and last sample.
+timestampsfile is an exception to the rule that all files representing a continuous timeseries object must have one row per sample, as it will often have substantially less.
+Note that an evenly-sampled recording should have just two timestamps, giving the times of the first and last sample.

 ALF can deal with any sort of file, as long as it has a concept of a number of rows (or primary dimension).
 The type of file is recognized by its extension.
 Preferred choices: